Using a MicroSD Card

 Accessing the MicroSD Card

-Under normal circumstances, the SD card and any USB device you plugged in should be the only things that exist in the
+Under normal circumstances, the SD card and any USB device you plugged in should be automatically mounted to the

-ls /tmp/mounts/ to determine the name the Omega assigned the card.
+ls /mnt/ to determine the name the Omega assigned the card.
 Running

-SD-P1 as the name of our MicroSD card.
+mmcblk0p1 as the assigned name of our MicroSD card.

 Once mounted, it acts as a regular directory or folder in all ways, and any file that you stored in the card originally should be there!
 For us, it looked something like this:

-The P1 in the name means partition #1 of the MicroSD card, if you have partitioned your MicroSD, they should show up as
+p1in the name means partition number 1 of the MicroSD card, if you have partitioned your MicroSD, they should show up as

 If you’d like to change where the MicroSD card is mounted on the filesystem, we’ve written a guide covering how to do so for both MicroSD cards and USB drives.